 Although some industries actually see a higher open rate in the Promotions tab, the Promotions tab does have a lower open rate overall, although not by much.

 But think about this.
 Only 1 in 5 Gmail users have the Promotions tab enabled, and 22% of the addresses on a typical email list are Gmail users.
 That means that only about 5% of the normal ActiveCampaign user's contacts have the Promotions tab enabled.
-Therefore, on average, Promotional placement would only lower your open rates by about one half a percentage point, at the most.
+Therefore, on average, Promotional placement would only lower your open rates by about one-half a percentage point, at the most (and those users will probably convert more).

 To backtrack, why are messages sorted in the Promotions tab?